-Private Ice Skating Lessons with IceSkating.London instructors range in price starting at £12.50 – £15 per quarter hour, depending on your chosen instructor.
+Solo and Shared Ice Skating Lessons with IceSkating.London instructors range in price starting at £15 per quarter hour, depending on your instructor and your chosen learning experience.

-A maximum of 2 people can share a lesson.
-Siblings can share a lesson, as can any 2 people.
-It’s a great way to make a high quality learning experience easier on the wallet.
+A lesson can be taken Solo or a maximum of 2 people can share a lesson.
+Sharing with a friend or sibling is a great way to make a high quality learning experience easier on the wallet.

 3 or more skaters constitutes a class.
-In this instance we advise contacting us via email to confirm numbers in your group for safety based on number of participants to coach ratio. firstname.lastname@example.org
+In this instance we advise contacting us via email to confirm numbers in your group and to seek safety clearance from ice rink management.

 More Ice Skating Questions